-Cyber 'worm' attack hits global corporate earnings

-TORONTO (Reuters) - Costly cyber attacks are having a bigger impact on corporate earnings and are becoming a fact of life for companies as Oreo cookie maker Mondelez, drug maker Merck and others said that a destructive "worm" attack in the last week of the second quarter disrupted operations.
+Corporate profits to take more hits from Ukraine cyber attack

+Beiersdorf said the costs would not have a material impact on its profit outlook for the full year.
+Its shares were down 3.1 percent in Frankfurt at 1010 GMT.

+Cadbury chocolate maker Mondelez and freight logistics company FedEx Corp (FDX.N) are among five multinational firms, three from the United States and two in Europe, which have previously reported material financial damage from the cyber "worm" that hit on June 27, in the closing days of the quarter.

-Mondelez International Inc (MDLZ.O), the world's second-largest confectionary company, reported a 5 percent drop in quarterly sales on Wednesday, blaming shipping and invoicing delays caused by the June 27 attack of the worm, known as NotPetya.
+Mondelez (MDLZ.O), formerly known as Kraft and the world's second-largest confectionary company, reported a 5 percent drop in quarterly sales on Wednesday, blaming shipping and invoicing delays caused by the June attack.

-Other NotPetya victims include Merck & Co Inc (MRK.N), which last week warned that NotPetya had halted production of some drugs, saying it has yet to understand the full costs associated with the attack.

-The attack also slowed deliveries at FedEx Corp (FDX.N), disrupted port operations of shipping company A.P.
-Moller-Maersk A/S (MAERSKb.CO) and halted production lines at British consumer goods maker Reckitt Benckiser PLC (RB.L), according to accounts by those companies.

 Investors should get used to hearing about cyber attacks during earnings calls, said Ian Winer, equity co-head at Wedbush Securities.

-"The trend is accelerating," Winer said.
+"The trend is accelerating," he said.
 "As hackers get more sophisticated they are taking shots at major companies."

 More hackers are becoming adept at developing or finding malware to wipe data on computers, making them inoperable.